Komrod/pixi-es6/README.md

 # Pixi-es6

-Bootstraping a Pixi.js project with ES6 features and a complete developpment setup.
+Bootstrapping a Pixi.js project with ES6 features and a complete development setup.

 ## Features